 In this interactive plenary session, participants will learn strategies for promoting active student engagement from the instant students enter the classroom until they exit and beyond.
 This will include a variety of creative techniques for capturing students attention, accessing prior knowledge, chunking lecture content, scaffolding and pacing instruction, encouraging group interaction, assessing learning, and promoting reflection.
 Participants will have the opportunity to observe and experience many of the strategies firsthand in order to facilitate transfer to their own unique teaching contexts, and they will leave the session equipped with a plethora of practical strategies that they can immediately implement.
 Please bring your cell phone to this session.
 Also, please download a free QR code reader on your phone (unless your phones camera already has the capability to read QR codes).
 Learning outcomes are to describe a variety of interactive teaching techniques that can be used pre-, during, and post-lecture to engage students with the content and with each other; describe how Marzanos (2009) Five Avenues to Understanding can inform instructional practices; and to reflect on changes that can be made to ones courses in order to apply the student engagement strategies learned.

 About the Presenter:

-Tolulope Noah, EdD is a passionate educator and assistant professor in the Liberal Studies/Undergraduate Education K-8 department at Azusa Pacific University, where she teaches education courses to undergraduate students who are pursuing teaching as a vocation.
+Tolulope (Tolu) Noah, EdD is an associate professor in the Liberal Studies/Undergraduate Education K-8 program at Azusa Pacific University, where she teaches education courses to students who are pursuing teaching as a vocation.
+She has worked at APU for over six years and received the universitys 2019 Teaching Excellence Award.
 Prior to becoming a professor, Noah taught in K-8 public and independent school settings for nine years, three of which were through Teach for America.
-Her interests include intercultural competence, teacher preparation, service learning, and effective pedagogy.
+Her scholarly interests include diversity, academic service-learning, effective pedagogy, and educational technology.